-If a stuffed animal can’t be washed by submerging it in water for whatever reason, a surface clean might suffice – simply sponge away the stain with a damp cloth.
+If a stuffed animal can’t be washed by submerging it in water (a process you can use for cleaning bath toys, of course) for whatever reason, a surface clean might suffice – simply sponge away the stain with a damp cloth.
 However, damaged, vintage or precious stuffed animals that can’t be washed may require professional attention.

 For 10 years, Tara King worked as a Content Editor in the magazine industry, before leaving to become freelance, covering interior design, wellbeing, craft and homemaking.
 As well as writing for Ideal Home, Style at Home, Country Homes & Interiors, Tara’s keen eye for styling combined with a passion for creating a happy – and functional – family home has led to a series of organization and cleaning features for H&G.